Marijn-Snoeren/portfolio-website/README.md

 ---

 ### Commit: `nieuwe layout`
-- **Description**: Introduced a new layout for the website, including redesigned sections and improved responsiveness.
+- **Description**: Introduced a new layout for the website, including redesigned sections.
 - **Reason**: To align the design with modern trends and ensure a better user experience.

 ---